slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Live not in dreams but in contemplation of a reality that is perhaps the future.' -- Rainer Rilke*

 <!--
-> *'Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
-You are already naked.
-There is no reason not to follow your heart.' -- Steve Jobs*

 > *'Just because you use your eyes, doesn’t mean you see what’s actually there.' -- Murray Carter*

 > *'If you are waiting for anything in order to live and love without holding back, then you suffer.' -- David Deida*

-be present

 life is long enough